‘America First’ Budget Is Unworthy of Our Nation

 The budget includes deep cuts to the Environmental Protection Agency (31 percent), the State Department (28 percent), the Department of Health and Human Services (18 percent), the Department of Housing and Urban Development (13.9 percent),

 “(The president) is following through on his promises,” said Mulvaney, echoing Trump’s bombast.
-But this promise appears to be a lie.
+But this statement appears to be a lie.

-On the campaign trail, Trump also promised to invest in infrastructure, but his budget cuts road spending by nearly half a billion dollars, and includes no new infrastructure spending.
+Trump promised to invest in infrastructure, but his budget cuts road spending by nearly half a billion dollars, and includes no new infrastructure spending.
 He promised to end disease, but this program slashes public health and medical research spending.

 Trump’s budget would end all spending for National Endowment for the Arts, the National Endowment for the Humanities, and the Corporation for Public Broadcasting.
 This is also symbolic, since these organizations make up only a tiny fraction of the federal budget.
 But these cuts, along with much larger reductions in funding for education and scientific research, constitute a fiscal war on the mind.